Hours and Admission

 Members: Free

-CMU Students: FREE!*
+CCAC and CMU Students: Free*

 Reserve General Admission Tickets

-Tickets for add-on opportunities may be purchased onsite at our Visitor Services Desk or online when buying your General Admission tickets.
+Tickets for add-on opportunities may be purchased onsite at our Guest Services Desk or online when buying your General Admission tickets.
+Proceeds support our work to save birds and protect their habitats.
+Members receive a discount!

 Book an Animal Encounter Today